roydukkey/Dado.ComponentModel.Mutations/Documentation/Context/MutationContext.md

 #### Remarks

-During mutation, especially property-level mutation, the instance might be in an indeterminate state.
+During mutation, especially property-level mutation, the instance might be in a indeterminate state.
 For example, the property being mutated, as well as other properties on the instance might not have been updated to their new values.

 <a name='GetServiceType'></a>